top of page

 BABA LAGOON HOTEL

 Baba Lagoon is the hotel where we are based.
-It is a recently renovated building in colonial style located directly on the sea with a great view on Gunung Api.
+It is a renovated building in colonial style located directly on the sea with a great view on Gunung Api.

 GUESTHOUSES & OTHER HOTELS